Dolly Parton: Early life

-Parton has described her family as being "dirt poor".
-Parton's father paid missionary Dr. Robert F. Thomas with a sack of cornmeal for delivering her.
-Parton would write a song about Dr. Thomas when she was grown.
+Parton said her family was "dirt poor".
+Her father paid missionary Robert F. Thomas with a sack of cornmeal for delivering her.
+Later in life, Parton wrote a song about Thomas.
 She also outlined her family's poverty in her early songs "Coat of Many Colors" and "In the Good Old Days (When Times Were Bad)".
-For six or seven years, Parton and her family lived in their rustic, one-bedroom cabin on their small subsistence farm on Locust Ridge.
-This was a predominantly Pentecostal area located north of the Greenbrier Valley of the Great Smoky Mountains.

-Music played an important role in her early life.
-She was brought up in the Church of God (Cleveland, Tennessee), in a congregation her grandfather, Jake Robert Owens, pastored.
-Her earliest public performances were in the church, beginning at age six.
-At seven, she started playing a homemade guitar.
-When she was eight, her uncle bought Dolly her first real guitar.
-The Parton family was well-fed despite their poverty and her 2024 cookbook Good Lookin' Cookin (co-written with her sister Rachel) recalls numerous family meals.
-After graduating from Sevier County High School in 1964, Parton moved to Nashville the next day.
+The Parton family was well-fed despite their poverty, and her 2024 cookbook, Good Lookin' Cookin (co-written with her sister Rachel), recalls numerous family meals.
+The day after graduating from Sevier County High School in Sevierville, Tennessee, in 1964, Parton moved to Nashville, Tennessee.

 Music career

 1956–1966: Early work and songwriting

 Parton began performing as a child, singing on local radio and television programs in the East Tennessee area.
-By 10 years old, she was appearing on The Cas Walker Show on both WIVK Radio and WBIR-TV in Knoxville, Tennessee.
-At 13, she recorded the single "Puppy Love" on a small Louisiana label, Goldband Records, and appeared at the Grand Ole Opry, where she first met Johnny Cash, who encouraged her to follow her own instincts regarding her career.
+By age ten she had appeared on The Cas Walker Show on both WIVK Radio and WBIRTV in Knoxville, Tennessee.
+At thirteen, she recorded the single "Puppy Love" for the Louisiana label Goldband Records and appeared at the Grand Ole Opry, where she first met Johnny Cash.
+He introduced her as "a little girl here from up in East Tennessee" and encouraged her to follow her own instincts regarding her career.